Find pumpkin picking near Los Angeles, San Francisco, San Diego, Fresno and Sacramento with our list of California pumpkin patches.

 Cal Poly Pomona’s annual pumpkin festival one weekend in October offering pumpkins right out of their patch.
 Thousands of pumpkins will be available.
 Corn maze, petting zoo, horse rides and kids activities available for a weekend of fun.
 The insect fair features 500,000 live and preserved insects for your viewing pleasure.
 Play the games available in the student booths.
 Join them in the morning for the pancake breakfast.
 In 2014, the festival will happen on Saturday and Sunday, October 18-19, 2014 from 8 AM to 5 PM.
 Admission and parking are free.
 There is a cost to food and activities.
 Pumpkins from the patch are $5.
 Proceeds benefit the College of Agriculture student clubs and activities.

 Forneris Farms – Mission Hills, California

-Los Angeles County pumpkin patch, corn maze, tractor pulled train ride, pony rides (weekends) and petting zoo (weekends).
-John Forneris is a third generation farmer that opened his first farm stand in 1966.
+Open daily from early October to early November.
+Pre-harvested pumpkins in Los Angeles County.
+Farm activities include 4 acre cornfield maze, tractor pulled train ride, pony rides (weekends) and petting zoo (weekends).
+Farm frolic area has hay pyramid, mini maze and giant pumpkin jumper.
+Activities priced at $4-8.
+Payment is cash only.
+About the farm: John Forneris is a third generation farmer that opened his first farm stand in 1966.

 Mr. Bones Pumpkin Patch – West Hollywood, California